pwang724/pwang724.github.io/cv.md

 [Richard Axel](https://zuckermaninstitute.columbia.edu/richard-axel-md) and
 [Larry Abbott](https://zuckermaninstitute.columbia.edu/larry-f-abbott-phd)

-Project: I asked how the brain learns to form associations by tracking the population activity of multiple cognitive brain regions during learning.
-I found that the orbitofrontal cortex represents predictive value and is important for task acquisition whereas the medial prefrontal cortex is necessary for task performance after task acquisition.
+Project: I asked how associations are learned by tracking the population activity of multiple cognitive brain regions during learning.
+I found that the orbitofrontal cortex encodes predictive value and is important during initial learning.
+It then transfers what it has learned to the medial prefrontal cortex for long-term storage.
 See more [here](/project.md)

 __2011-2012__<br/>
 MIT<br/>